EffectOrientedProgramming/book/Chapters/05_Managing_Failure.md

 Temperature: 30 degrees
 ```

-There are 2 error situations we need to handle:
+There are 2 failure situations we need to handle:

 - Network call to weather service fails.
 - A fault in our GPS hardware